United Airlines Refuses To Let Woman Fly With Emotional Support Peacock

 If you're a regular flier, chances are you've noticed an increase in emotional support animals traveling in the cabin.
 But if not, it would have been hard to miss the full-size peacock a woman attempted to bring on a United Airlines flight out of Newark Liberty International Airport in New Jersey this weekend.

 First reported by The Jet Set on Facebook, a Brooklyn, New York-based artist named Ventiko showed up at the airport for her cross-country flight on Sunday with a carry-on bag, a personal item, and an adult male peacock named Dexter on her shoulder.
-Even though Ventiko had reportedly bought a second ticket for her avian friend, United ultimately denied her request to
+Even though Ventiko had reportedly bought a second ticket for her avian friend, United ultimately denied her request to bird board.

 "This animal did not meet guidelines for a number of reasons, including its weight and size.
 We explained this to the customers on three separate occasions before they arrived at the airport," a spokesperson for the airline told Fox News.